 Kraków food tours come in all shapes and sizes but the majority are an introduction to traditional Polish cuisine.
 The stomach is an ideal way to get to known the city and its culture, so these make great events on your second day in town.
 There are enough variations to match your schedule, budget, and appetite, although one tour operator warns to skip lunch, otherwise you won’t have room for everything, as “the golden rule of Polish hosts is to serve enough food to make a table collapse”.

-For example, you might choose a basic 2.5-hour introduction to the varieties of Poland’s pierogi dumpling in a couple of different venues.
+For example, you might choose a basic 3-hour introduction to the varieties of Poland’s pierogi dumpling in a couple of different venues.
 Add an hour, and a third restaurant, to add a traditional soup and different meats to the menu.
 You’ll get a tour of the Old Town as part of any food and drink tour.
-A more extensive option may last the whole evening and include a full tasting session of beers or vodka flavours.
+A more extensive Kraków food and drink tour may last the whole evening and include a full tasting session of beers or vodka flavours.
 These can be private tours for just the group you are travelling with or you can choose an option to meet some new people.

 Kraków E-Scooter Tour With Food Tasting